kurron/jvm-development-environment/README.md

 Initial box creation can take some time so _do not log into the desktop vm until the Vagrant command completes_.
-Logging in prior to completion may cause certain previsions to fail.
+Logging in prior to completion may cause certain provisions to fail.
 On occassion, networks timeout or files get corrupted and there are a few simple techniques you can use to correct errors.

 1. retry the process.
 Determine the name of the box that failed and attempt to retry build.
 For example, if the `mysql` box failed you can try issuing the command `vagrant provision mysql`.